OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0058.md

 platform: ios
 ---

 Once you have collected the package name of the application you want to target, you'll want to start gathering information about it.
-First, retrieve the IPA as explained in [Basic Testing Operations - Obtaining and Extracting Apps](#obtaining-and-extracting-apps "Obtaining and Extracting Apps").
+First, retrieve the IPA as explained in ["Obtaining and Extracting Apps"](../../techniques/ios/MASTG-TECH-0054.md "Obtaining and Extracting Apps").

 You can unzip the IPA using the standard `unzip` or any other ZIP utility.
 Inside you'll find a `Payload` folder containing the so-called Application Bundle (.app).
 The following is an example in the following output, note that it was truncated for better readability and overview: